http4k/http4k/src/docs/blog/self_documenting_apis_with_openapi/index.md

 So, how does we do all this using the [http4k] API?
 Let's find out with a worked example.

 ### The first endpoint
-After importing the `http4k-core` and `http4k-contract` dependencies into your project, we can write a new endpoint aka `ContractRoute`.
+After importing the `http4k-core`, `http4k-contract` dependencies into your project, we can write a new endpoint aka `ContractRoute`.
 The first thing to note is that we will be using a slightly different routing DSL the standard [http4k] one, which provides a richer way to document routes - but don't worry - at it's core it utilises the same http4k building blocks of `HttpHandler` and `Filter` as well as leveraging the [http4k] Lens API to automatically extract and convert incoming path parameters into richer domain types. outes can (and should) be written and testing independently, which allows.

 In this simple example, we're going to use a path with two dynamic parameters - `name` which is a String, and `age` which will be extracted and converted to a simple validated domain wrapper type.
 If the basic format of the path or the values for these path parameters cannot be extracted correctly, the contract will not match the request and a 404 will be generated - this allows for several different versions of the same URI path to co-exist.
 Once the values have been extracted, they are passed as arguments to a function which will return a pre-configured `HttpHandler` for that call: